 If the previous 3 methods will not work, there is still hope to recover files from ransomware.
 WannaCry first saved the original files into ram, deleted the original files, and then created the encrypted files.
 Therefore, data recovery tools can recover your original files from the hard drive.

-You can download a file undelete or data recovery tool like Disk Drill to help you.
+You can download a file undelete or data recovery tool like MyRecover to help you.
 MyRecover is a professional data recovery tool that helps you find the deleted or lost files caused by virus attacks.

 Step 1.
 Download and install the reliable data recovery software MyRecover on your computer.

 Step 2.
 Select the partition where you saved deleted files before and then click “Start Scan”.